stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-is neither in the attractor basin of catastrophe or [[dystopia]] looks like, a kind of [[third attractor]]. what would it take to have a civilization that could steward the power of [[exponential tech|exponential technology]] much better than we have stewarded all of our previous technological power? what would that mean in terms of culture and in terms of political economies and governance and things like that? so, thinking about those things and acting on specific cases of near-term [[catastrophic risk|catastrophic risks]] that we were hoping to ameliorate and helping with various projects on how to transition institutions to be more intelligent and things like that. what are some of these near-term catastrophic
+is neither in the attractor basin of catastrophe or [[dystopia]] looks like, a kind of [[third attractor]]. what would it take to have a civilization that could steward the power of [[exponential tech|exponential technology]] much better than we have stewarded all of our previous technological power? what would that mean in terms of culture and in terms of [[political economy|political economies]] and governance and things like that? so, thinking about those things and acting on specific cases of near-term [[catastrophic risk|catastrophic risks]] that we were hoping to ameliorate and helping with various projects on how to transition institutions to be more intelligent and things like that. what are some of these near-term catastrophic